The difference between annuals and perennial wildflowers

 Annual wildflowers are "one-hit wonders"

 Annuals grow, bloom and die all in the same year.
-You can also collect the seeds at the end of the season and replant them yourself - and this extra work will give you another bloom next season.
+But, you can collect the seeds at the end of the season and replant them yourself - and this extra work will give you another bloom next season.

 For these reasons, it is often thought that perennials are the better option.
-Mainly because they show their face year after year.
-But on the other hand, they grow slowly and will not bloom in the first year.
+Mainly because they show their faces year after year; on the other hand, they grow slowly and will not bloom in the first year.

 Annuals produce bold and colourful blooms

-If these extra steps are not for you, you will be pleased to know that annuals are self-seeding anyway.
+If these extra steps are not for you, you will be pleased to read that annuals are self-seeding anyway - but their self-seeding provides diminishing returns.
 This means that they will drop some new seeds when they die.
 Not to mention that they are extremely colourful, and they flower for longer periods than perennials.

 Why then, should you even consider perennial wildflowers?